-Clover Creek has been greatly compromised by development.
-Approximately half of this segment in the City of Lakewood is heavily compromised by commercial development, including the section that runs through a long culvert under I-5.
+Clover Creek and its shorelines haves been greatly compromised by past residential development.

+Approximately half of this segment in the City of Lakewood is bordered predominantly by single family homes and multi-family apartments and condominiums.
+There is also heavily compromised by commercial development, including the section that runs through a long culvert under I-5.
 The lower half of the segment located in the City has been built out with high-density residential housing.